Intelsat 801

-Intelsat 801 is a geosynchronous communications spacecraft that was launched on March 01, 1997 by an Ariane 44L rocket from Kourou in French Guiana to provide voice and video communications to the member countries in that consortium after parking at 174° E longitude.
+Intelsat 801 is a geosynchronous communications spacecraft that was launched on March 01, 1997 by an 4L rocket from Kourou in French Guiana to provide voice and video communications to the member countries in that consortium after parking at 174° E longitude.
 It carries 38 C Band and 6 Ku Band transponders.
 It was built for US$76 million, launched for US$86 million and insured for US$27 million.